 We really could not be doing a worse job on climate protection, and that’s the absolute basic truth of our lives: living as we are living is destabilizing the core systems of our planet.
 And we do it because we don’t seem to be able to stop, like addicts.

-A massive global cooperation failure is occurring, right before our eyes.
+cooperation failure is occurring, right before our eyes.

 7. In your opinion, what’s the role of citizen activism and new communities in our societies?
 In which direction should activism (for example in Nordic countries) go to be more “cooperative”?